Apply to Advanced Standing International Program

 - Official transcripts must be sent by the issuing institution directly to the online application server (GradCAS).

 - If your transcripts do not include the name of the degree received, dates of attendance, and the date that the degree was awarded (month, day, and year), a letter must be sent with the transcripts that include that information.

 - Any transcript(s) from a university outside of the United States or Canada will need to be evaluated by WES US.
 A course-by-course evaluation is required, and we strongly prefer the WES International Credential Advantage Package (ICAP) as it includes official transcripts as part of the report.
-If the ICAP is not submitted, official transcripts from all schools will need to be sent to NECO before enrolling.
+If the WES evaluation is submitted without the ICAP, official transcripts from all schools will also need to be sent to NECO before enrolling.

 4. Submit language testing scores.

 Applicants whose native language is not English may take the Internet-based TOEFL exam (minimum score of 88 and 22 on the speaking section) or the IELTS exam (minimum total score of 6.5 and speaking score of 7).
 Official TOEFL exam scores should be submitted directly to GradCAS with code B886, and official IELTS scores should be sent directly to New England College of Optometry.
 You may request to have this requirement waived if you attended an undergraduate institution where English is the instruction language.
 Only one language test is required, either the Test of English as a Foreign Language Scores or the International English Language Testing System Scores.
 You must take one of the exams.
 The admissions committee reserves the right to require applicants to undergo further language testing and instruction as necessary.

 These forms must be completed for a maximum of 3 optometric positions that you have held since graduating from your optometric program.
 Please start with your most recent job.
 Submit your questionnaires with your application.
 Download the practice questionnaire.